HACKERALERT/Picocrypt/README.md

 <ul>
 	<li>Max file size is 256GB, due to ChaCha20 cipher itself.
 The reason for this is that the counter for ChaCha20 will overflow out of the 32-bit range at 256GB.
 You can split files into chunks for files larger than 256GB.</li>
 	<li>Argon2 may take a while to derive a key, but realize that this is all for security.
 Security and speed were never friends and there is always a trade-off between security and speed.</li>
-	<li>Encryption/decryption is a little slower than other tools.
-Picocrypt average speeds ~50MB/s on a medium-class CPU, because a digest is constantly being updated with every chunk.
-Same as above, security and reliability comes at a slight decrease in speed.</li>
 	<li>The portable executables can be detected as viruses.
 I've done my best and submitted them as false positives to a couple antivirus companies to deal with this.
 If your antivirus is detecting Picocrypt as a virus, please help the community and submit it as a false positive to your antivirus provider.</li>
 </ul>